 You should monitor machine learning models post-launch to be aware of problems like model drift and retrain models appropriately.
 In addition, an in-use ML model should be monitored in order to detect and understand any performance shifts or related issues.
 The earlier issues can be identified and remedied, the better, and the more you examine your models, the better-equipped you’ll be to debug as needed.

 The most straightforward approach to monitoring ML models in production is to evaluate its performance as real-world data grows, evolves, and diversifies.
-A number of model monitoring tools are available to help identify, understand, and remedy model performance, including Fiddler.ai.
+A number of model monitoring tools are available to help identify, understand, and remedy model performance issues.

 A ML monitoring framework should include monitoring for some or all of the following:

-In addition, robust model performance management will help ensure your models are performing as intended and optimized accordingly.
+In addition, a robust AI observability platform will help ensure your models are performing as intended and optimized accordingly.

 Some common ML model monitoring metrics include time saved for engineering or data science teams to resolve model issues, revenue generated from improved model performance, and quicker time to models in production.